Caribou Mountains (Alberta): Geography

+Ecology

+Due to it being unchanged by the glaciers, the mountains have similar habitat to the arctic tundra further north, leading to it hosting a unique array of species not found in other parts of Alberta.
+The Caribou Mountains is the only location in Alberta where red-necked phalarope, grey-cheeked thrush, American tree sparrow, red-throated loon, and common redpoll breed.

 Boreal woodland caribou

 "The Park contains relatively undisturbed and lichen-rich forests, favoured habitat for woodland caribou.
 About 80 percent of the range of an important population of woodland caribou is contained within the Park, and about a third of Alberta's population of this threatened species is dependent on the Park."